When we rise together, we all share in the region’s success.

-We are collaborating across these three neighborhoods to address equity, displacement, and opportunity through seven capital projects.
+We are collaborating across these three neighborhoods to address equity, displacement, and opportunity through six capital projects.

 Our collective work will result in more than 400 new and 30 preserved affordable homes, as well as vital neighborhood resources to empower community members and open new avenues to opportunity.

 Equitable development is about more than buildings.
 It’s about honoring community, nurturing stability, and creating paths for economic mobility.

 It’s about ensuring that community members have a voice in the future of their neighborhoods.